erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Longest Common Subsequence to solve a production problem
+10. Design a system that uses Longest Common Subsequence to tackle a production problem
 11. Create unit tests with 100% code coverage for Longest Common Subsequence
 12. Write a technical blog post explaining Longest Common Subsequence to beginners